oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

    $ZDM_HOME/bin/zdmservice status

-   if the "running" shows as false then use below command to start ZDM.
+   if the "running" shows as "false" then use below command to start ZDM.

    $ZDM_HOME/bin/zdmservice start